safe-global/safe-token/README.md

 #### Disable Replay protection (EIP-155)

 By default the deployment process uses the [Safe singleton factory](https://github.com/gnosis/safe-singleton-factory) for deployment.
 If
 Some networks require replay protection.
-If replay protection is not required it is possible to use a presigned transaction without replay protection to deploy the comunity factory (see https://github.com/Arachnid/deterministic-deployment-proxy).
+If replay protection is not required it is possible to use a presigned transaction without replay protection to deploy the community factory (see https://github.com/Arachnid/deterministic-deployment-proxy).
 To enable this the `USE_COMMUNITY_FACTORY` env var has to be set to `true` (see `.env.sample`).

 Note: This will result in different addresses compared to the default deployment process.